The new Black vanguard of portrait photography, plus four other photo shows worth seeing

 Sarah, Lagos, Nigeria, 2015.

-We’re back with a fresh batch of excellent photo shows to check out in the United States as the summer temperatures up.
-This month’s column features a mixture of historical and contemporary, including intimate images of jazz singer Billie Holiday, a career-spanning retrospective of William Klein, a group exhibition that highlights emerging Black talent, a of some of photography’s most influential female shooters, and a two-person show that documents during the early days of the pandemic from two perspectives.
+We’re back with a fresh batch of excellent photo shows to check out in the United States as the temperatures heat up.
+This month’s column features a mixture of historical and contemporary, including intimate images of jazz singer Billie Holiday, a career-spanning retrospective of photographer William Klein, a group exhibition that highlights emerging Black talent, a celebration of some of ‘s most influential female shooters, and a two-person that documents New York during the early days of the pandemic from two perspectives.

 Billie Holiday at Sugar Hill: Photographs by Jerry Dantzic